Materials You Need to Make Waterproof Vinyl Stickers at Home

-Article Updated: June 2024
+Article Updated: March 2025

 A couple of years ago, I wanted to expand my product line to include stickers!
 There were a few things that were really important to me at the time for me to add it to my store:

-Quality: I wanted my stickers to last!
+• Quality: I wanted my stickers to last!
 I had come across some other homemade stickers in the past that didn’t stand up in water, peel up over time, or faded in the sun, and I knew that was not what I wanted for my line.

-Cost: There are plenty of quality sticker production companies that I will always stand behind in terms of quality, like Sticker Mule, but the price of production plus shipping didn’t give small businesses that are just testing a design a lot of profit margin to work with.
-However, if you value time more than you do cost, Sticker Mule is an excellent option to consider.
-Plus, you can get 10 sticker samples for $9 if you just want to see how they turn out.
+• Cost: There are plenty of quality sticker production companies that I will always stand behind in terms of quality, like Sticker Mule, but the price of production plus shipping didn’t give small businesses that are just testing a design a lot of profit margin to work with.

-- Variety: The ability to create lots of different sticker designs without having to invest in a ton of inventory was also something I considered.
+• Variety: The ability to create lots of different sticker designs without having to invest in a ton of inventory was also something I considered.
 As a creator, I dive into every product hoping that every design will be an instant hit, but the hard reality that only a few designs will regularly sell.
 Making your own stickers will help keep your inventory levels low in case a design doesn't turn over as quickly as you would've hoped.

 The Products I Use to Make Stickers